 Video is here to stay and is getting more and more popular.
 From Facebook Lives, Instagram Stories and even Linkedin now, social media platforms and their new algorithms are rewarding those who use it.
 Those who have Facebook groups are finding there is an increase in engagement and even people joining their groups when they create more video content.
 So you know what to do, get over your fear and go live!

-At the same time, connect your accounts together so that your users can find where you are more easily.
-Facebook has an app for both Twitter and Instagram and you can post between the three very easily.
-Make sure there is always a link to your main website in your bio details, or you can use Linktree to add multiple links - for example to your website, freebie and newsletter sign up.
+Equally it’s important to connect all of your accounts, relevant landing pages and call to actions so that your audience, when prompted know what they should be doing.
+What do you want them to do once you’ve connected?
+A good tip is to make sure there is always a link to your main website in your bio details; for instagram you can use Linktree to add multiple links – for example to your website, freebie and newsletter sign up.

 Don’t Spread Yourself Thin

 Whilst signing up to a slew of social media platforms can seem like fun, things can become a bit of a chore if you commit to too many different sites.
-Try to focus your attention on three to four (maximum) platforms initially, building a steady following before you try and branch out further.
+When this happens you can find yourself not doing any of it, or not sounding authentic when you do turn up.
+Try to focus your attention on two to three platforms initially, building a steady following before you try and branch out further.
 Your audience will appreciate quality and regular posting.
+And of course, chose the platforms based on what you enjoy the most AND where your soul clients are hanging out.